praveen8848/spring-data-jpa-project/README.md

 # Spring Data JPA Prject 🚀

-This project is a comprehensive implementation of **Spring Data JPA**, demonstrating the most essential and advanced JPA features including entity relationships, queries, pagination, and more.
+This project is a comprehensive implementation of **Spring Data JPA**, demonstrating the most essential and advanced JPA features including entity relationships (including one to one, one to many and many to many), queries, pagination, and more.

 ---